Saladsnek/MyWebsite/index.md

 <a href="WebGLBuildForPracProj/horror.html">Descent: Play</a>

-Below is a link to my Practice/"Gamejam" game
+Below is a link to my Practice/"Gamejam" game, sound warning on the main menu, as the music glitches periodically, and a bug I cant fix in Unity is there

 <a href="WebGLForGameJam/GameJam.html">Harambe Secruity Simulator: Play</a>